Counseling and Human Services

 CN 8380.
 Statistical Assessment.
 3 Semester Hours.

-The primary goal of this course is to provide the student with a foundation ranging from descriptive statistics to basic inferential statistics.
+The primary goal of this course is to provide the student with a foundation ranging from elementary to inferential statistics.

 CN 8385.
 Advanced Statistics.
 3 Semester Hours.